Biology Department

 Evolution's Rainbow

-This discussion section will tackle Joan Roughgarden's Evolution's Rainbow on its 10th anniversary.
+This discussion section will tackle Joan Roughgarden's Evolution's Rainbow on its tenth anniversary.
 In this book, Dr. Roughgarden discusses the science behind the diversity of sex and gender across the animal kingdom, in humans, and in human culture through a feminist, gay, and transgender critique.
-During this class we will read chapters from this popular science book, investigate selected scientific references, and look at how Roughgarden's and other's critiques have or have not shaped research in these subjects.
-In addition to participating and leading discussion, students will prepare a presentation on methods used in the process of making discoveries in this field and complete short and medium length written assignments synthesizing concepts and evidence they have learned about in discussion and from reading.
+During this class we will read chapters from this popular science book, investigate selected scientific references, and look at how Roughgarden's and others' critiques have or have not shaped research in these subjects.
+In addition to participating in and leading discussion, students will prepare a presentation on methods used in the process of making discoveries in this field and complete short and medium-length written assignments synthesizing concepts and evidence they have learned about in discussion and from reading.

 Genome Evolution